Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Introduction

 \section{Introduction}

-The formula derivations that follow next are based on two main ideas that were introduced in two previous papers, \citena{Faulhaber} and \citena{Lerch_neg}, respectively.
-In this paper, we explore those ideas further to see what new results they can give.\\
+The formula derivations that follow next are based on two main ideas that were introduced in two previous papers, \citena{Faulhaber} and \citena{Lerch_neg}.
+In this paper, those ideas are explored further to see what new results can be obtained.
+The reference \citena{Butzer} by Butzer et al. (2011) is highly relevant, since it discusses summation formulae (Euler–Maclaurin, Abel–Plana, Poisson) and their connections with integral transforms.\\

-The Faulhaber formula is a closed expression for the harmonic numbers, $H_{-k}(n)$, when $k$ is a positive integer.
-It's the sum of positive integer powers of consecutive integers starting at one, and makes use of the Bernoulli numbers, the numbers that appear in the Taylor series expansion of $x/(e^x-1)$.
-For positive odd powers, this expression is:
+The Faulhaber formula is a closed formula for the harmonic numbers, $H_{-k}(n)$, when $k$ is a positive integer.
+It is the summation of positive integer powers of consecutive integers starting at one, and can be expressed as a function of Bernoulli numbers --- the numbers that appear in the Taylor series expansion of $x/(e^x-1)$.
+For positive integer odd powers, this expression is: